When? How? Why?

 The Department of Mathematics uses examination plans to help you choose, and especially combine, modules.
 In mathematics we work on the principle that you are free to register for the elective modules of your choice once you have shown that you are familiar with the stipulations in the Examination Regulations.
 In your subsidiary subject you may only register for examinations in modules that have been approved in advance.

-Please take note of the regulations and deadlines given below and submit your examination plans in good time by posting them in the wooden box in front of the Office for Student Affairs.
+Please take note of the regulations and deadlines given below and submit your examination plans in good time by posting them in the green wooden box in front of the Office for Student Affairs.

 Examination plans – Bachelor’s students